alpacahq/user-docs/content/market-data/_index.md

 ## Fundamentals Data

-We provide all users with fundamental data through our web API by leveraging the [IEX API](https://iextrading.com/developer/docs/).
+We provide all users with access to fundamentals data through our web API by leveraging the [IEX API](https://iextrading.com/developer/docs/).
 This includes financial statements, financial ratio analysis, and earnings and dividend data.

 ## Further Reading